 Michel Cluizel - The family

-Michel Cluizel and his four children each have their own well-defined roles within the company today.
-Pierre Cluizel is commercial manager, Mark Cluizel is technical director monitoring the factory and its many employees, Sylvi Cluizel is accounts director and Catherine Cluizel is director of the Michel Cluizel chocolate shop in Paris.
+Michel Cluizel is now retired and his three children each have their own well-defined roles within the company today.
+Mark Cluizel took over from his father and is now the CEO, Sylvi Cluizel is accounts director and Catherine Cluizel is director of the Michel Cluizel chocolate shop in Paris.
 Michel Cluizel is master chocolate maker.
 Each have their own dedicated team of managers to monitor the numerous departments within the Michel Cluizel chocolate factory.
-Over the years the company has grown substantially and now employs approximately 180-200 people.
+Over the years the company has grown substantially and now employs approximately 250 people.

 We at Chocolate Trading Company always find it a fascinating experience to witness how all the various chocolates are made and should imagine even if you do not particularly like chocolate would be amazed at the ingenious craftsmanship and technology used to create the many different types of fine chocolate products in the Michel Cluizel collection.